nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Selects group at index specified in `<INDEX>` and displays list of students in that group.

 Examples:
-- `select 1` will return a list of students from the 1st group.
+- `select 1` will return a list of students from the first group.